 A successful implementation will delight your customers.
 The next time they ask you to update content, you’ll be able to show them how they can manage this on their own and how this in-turn empowers the editor to be able to do more.
 They’ll love that they have control, and love they’ll love you for enabling this.”

-Let your Developers Build How they Want & When they Want
+The Best CMS for Developers: Let Your Developers Build How they Want & When they Want

 The popularity of a headless CMS is rising and many are moving away from a traditional CMS.
 Let's face it, it's time to say goodbye to planning around outdated capabilities.
 Waiting on IT just to make simple content updates, risking serious security breaches, and shying away from multichannel optimization.
 In my next question, James touches on why CMSs have been a polarizing topic in the developer community.